panicinc/burnside/README.md

 Caveats
 -------

-Burnside was written to be used with Apple Mail so there are a few assumptions about email formatting.
+Burnside was written to be used with Apple Mail so there are a few assumptions about how it formats emails.

 Contributing
 ------------